ibm-wsc/hyper-protect-virtual-servers-workshop/docs/grep11-lab/grep11-setup.md

 ```

 !!! note
     The value of the `-out` argument, `grep11-server80-9876-key.pem` can be whatever you want it to be.
-I named it what I did for a reason.  the _80_ in _server80_ is for the last octet of my Hyper Protect Virtual Servers LPAR's IP adresss, 192.168.22.80, and I intend to use this certificate for a GREP11 server listening on port 9876 on one of the LPAR's Crypto Express 7S domains.
+I named it what I did for a reason.
+The _80_ in _server80_ is for the last octet of my Hyper Protect Virtual Servers LPAR's IP adresss, 192.168.22.80, and I intend to use this certificate for a GREP11 server listening on port 9876 on one of the LPAR's Crypto Express 7S domains.

 Then, this private key was used as input to *openssl* in order to create a *certificate signing request*: